Our projects

 Our health project builds on the active participation of the people themselves in their communities.
 This includes people taking charge over their own health and it involves thousands of volunteers providing services in their communities.

-The Towards Malaria Elimination project supports 23 health facilities in three districts in North Western Province where malaria is rampant.
-In 2021 the project focused on community systems strengthening through community engagement activities, social behaviour change communication as well as testing and treating for malaria.
-44 Community Health...
+Our Towards Malaria Elimination project supported 22 health facilities in three malaria highly burdened districts of North Western Province, Kalumbila, Mwinilunga and Ikelenge between 2021 and 2023.
+The project strengthened community systems through community engagement activities, social behavior change communication as well as testing and...

 Under the TCE program, a group of 128 Community Health Workers in Lusaka District and five districts in Southern Province were trained to provide COVID-19 Home Based Care.
 The Community Health Workers visited COVID-19 infected people daily to monitor their fever, oxygen levels and general health.
 This community program was for all those infected...